As an author, you may not want to admit, but you really care about selling books.

 Sure, some people just love to write, and so selling huge amounts of books isn’t important to them, but even they would probably like to make a comfortable living.

-So what goes into a bestseller?
-Here are three overall keys.
+So what goes into writing a bestseller?
+Here are the three keys:

 1. Write for a Huge Audience.